drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ### Web Shells

-Find out more about PHP shells from my other [project](https://github.com/ivan-sincek/php-reverse-shell).
+Find out more about PHP shells at [ivan-sincek/php-reverse-shell](https://github.com/ivan-sincek/php-reverse-shell).

-Find out more about Java/JSP shells from my other [project](https://github.com/ivan-sincek/java-reverse-tcp).
+Find out more about Java/JSP shells at [ivan-sincek/java-reverse-tcp](https://github.com/ivan-sincek/java-reverse-tcp).

 ### Send a Payload With Python

-Find out how to generate a `reverse shell payload` for Python and send it to a target's machine from my other [project](https://github.com/ivan-sincek/send-tcp-payload).
+Find out how to generate a reverse shell payload for Python and send it to the target machine at [ivan-sincek/send-tcp-payload](https://github.com/ivan-sincek/send-tcp-payload).

 ## 4. Post Exploitation